heiswayi/heiswayi.nrird.com/_posts/2017/2017-03-04-creating-equipment-tracking-web-app.md

 Finally, the idea was realized.
 The web app was ready, successfully been deployed!
 Here are some screenshots of the web app after I asked those engineers to update the equipment latest records.

-{% include figure.html src="https://i.imgur.com/37sZLWO.png" alt="Screenshot 1" caption="Showing the latest list of equipment records" %}
+{% include figure.html src="https://i.imgur.com/37sZLWO.png" caption="Showing the latest list of equipment records" %}

-{% include figure.html src="https://i.imgur.com/oxSMOga.png" alt="Screenshot 2" caption="To update particular equipment record" %}
+{% include figure.html src="https://i.imgur.com/oxSMOga.png" caption="To update particular equipment record" %}

-{% include figure.html src="https://i.imgur.com/3zRj0Gr.png" alt="Screenshot 3" caption="View the details of equipment record" %}
+{% include figure.html src="https://i.imgur.com/3zRj0Gr.png" caption="View the details of equipment record" %}

 ### Here's how I created the app